The SMB’s Ultimate Guide to Disaster Recovery

 Consider, for example, the impact of a single ransomware infection.
 With files encrypted, entire computers become unusable and operations are effectively frozen across the organization.
 This results in lost wages, lost productivity, interrupted revenue streams, costly recovery efforts and a host of other expenses.

-In 2017, the NotPetya ransomware attack cost FedEx a staggering $300 million, underscoring the importance of comprehensive disaster recovery planning.
+In 2017, the NotPetya ransomware attack cost FedEx a staggering $300 million.
+The same attack caused more than $1.4 billion in losses for pharmaceutical giant Merck, underscoring the importance of comprehensive disaster recovery planning.

 Creating a disaster recovery plan

-A disaster recovery plan outlines a business’s strategies for dealing with operational disruptions.
-Much like a business continuity plan, it’s a comprehensive document that spells out how the business should respond to various disaster scenarios (and how to avoid them).
+A disaster recovery plan (DRP) outlines a business’s strategies for dealing with operational disruptions.
+Much like a business continuity plan, a DRP is a comprehensive document that spells out how the business should respond to various disaster scenarios (and how to avoid them).

 A typical disaster recovery plan includes the following sections: